 Years later, after putting in the necessary work, I asked Dad if I could try again.
 He said yes.
 After doing 111 good pushups — with another crisp $100 bill on the floor — the only person more excited than me when I picked up the $100 bill was Dad.
 Three valuable lessons he taught me through pushups were: results matter, there’s no substitute for being prepared, and don’t give up.

 Decision/gut/regret were three more crucial lessons I learned from Dad.
 Whenever you need to make a sound decision it’s worthwhile to list the pros and cons, and weigh each one.
-The key factor that should get as much or more weight than any other is your own gut…that natural instinct is very valuable (and your gut instinct could more appropriately be called your God instinct).
+The key factor that should get as much or more weight than any other is your own gut…that natural God-given instinct (or God instinct) is very valuable.
 Make sure you consider the potential impact different options might have on your future.
 Could you have regrets by doing or not doing something?
 Listening to your gut (i.e., listening to God) as part of the decision-making process will help minimize regrets.
 After using those tools you’ll always know you made the best decision you could with the information you had at the time.

 Another major area of education was managing money.
 Saving and spending money wisely takes effort, and you need to make thoughtful — and sometimes tough — choices.
 Dad would periodically show me some of the checks he had earned.
 He’d explain that we could do a lot of different things with the money (and he’d give fun examples), but that he and Mom had decided to save it.
 “Earn money in thousands and spend it in hundreds” was Dad’s unique way of saying spend less than you make.
 His favorite phrase when he found a bargain was, “They were practically givin’ it away.”
 He would also set a price at which he didn’t want to invest much time in a buying decision…and that idea resulted in, “Anything under $100 is free.”
 The dollar amount will obviously be different for each person (for example my version is, “Anything under $6 is free”).
 But whatever your figure is, it doesn’t mean you buy everything you want under that dollar amount.
 The point is to be able to have fun with money within reason.